Ph.D. Degree Requirements

 Completion of at least two advanced methodology courses beyond PCSI 7085 with a “B” average or better

-If student chooses Empirical Theory and Research Methodology as a major or minor field, then the student must take at least three additional courses beyond PSCI 7085
+If student chooses Empirical Theory and Research Methodology as a minor field, then the student must take at least three additional courses beyond PSCI 7085

 Completion of a 5th semester college level course with “B” average or better.
 Can also be satisfied by GSFLT or standarized examination recognized by CU.